vvaezian/Data-Science-Fundamentals/README.md

 - We measure the intelligence of a system by its ability to achieve stated ends in the face of variations, difficulties, and complexities posed by the task environment. (p 83)

 #### Workflow
+1- Work on reducing the training error, until it is in an acceptable range.
 - If training error is high (compared to the acceptable error (e.g. human error)) then the model has high bias.
 We should try bigger model, train longer or try new model architecture.
+2 - Work on dev (aka validation) error, until it is in an acceptable range.
-- If dev (aka validation) error is high, then the model has high variance.
+- If dev error is high, then the model has high variance.
 We should try more data, regularization or try new model architecture.